Free ADU Rental Analysis AvailableRequest →

 The conforming loan limit in Santa Clara County is $1,149,825.
 That sounds like a lot, but the median home price in San Jose is well above that for anything with a yard.
 Your ADU tenant who's renting at $2,400 a month isn't going to find a comparable living situation for less money by buying a $1.1 million condo at 6.12% interest.

 The monthly payment on that loan, before taxes and insurance, is over $6,700.
 Your ADU is still the better deal by a wide margin.
+For a full breakdown of what ADUs actually earn across the South Bay, see our ADU rental income guide.

 And the crypto collateral program is brand new.
 Underwriting standards, margin requirements, and lender adoption will take time to shake out.
 The first year of this program will be small and cautious.